SurgeHavoc/snek_game/README.md

 ## Usage
 Run the .exe using ./snek_game

 Arrow keys control the snake.

+Press the escape key to exit the game.

 Navigate the snake and collect the apple (the red squares) that appears randomly on the screen.